jwahlstrand/GI.jl/README.md

 becomes get_extents.
 Functions not associated with particular objects, interfaces, or structs are exported with the namespace removed.

-Arguments of C functions that are outputs are converted to outputs.
-When there is a return value and argument outputs, the Julia method returns a tuple of the outputs.
+Arguments of C functions that are outputs are converted to returned outputs.
+When there is a return value as well as argument outputs, the Julia method returns a tuple of the outputs.
 For array inputs, the length parameter in the C function is removed for Julia methods.
 Similarly, for array outputs, a length parameter output is omitted in the Julia output.
+GError outputs are converted to throws.
+When pointer inputs can optionally be NULL, the Julia methods accept nothing as the argument.
+When outputs are NULL, the Julia methods output nothing.

+### Callbacks

+Currently totally broken.